TechNickAI/AICodeBot/README.md

-  commit          Generate a commit message based on your changes. configure       Create or update the configuration file debug           Run a command and debug the output. learn           NOT WORKING YET: Learn new skills and gain additional... review          Do a code review, with [un]staged changes, or a... sidekick        Coding help from your AI sidekick
+  commit          Generate a commit message based on your changes. configure       Create or update the configuration file debug           Run a command and debug the output. review          Do a code review, with [un]staged changes, or a... sidekick        Coding help from your AI sidekick
 ```